 While research is limited, the current available evidence on stem cell therapy for pain shows promising results.
-In one study of regenerative medicine, patients with knee osteoarthritis had an estimated 70% improvement after only 3 treatments.
+In one study of regenerative medicine, patients with knee osteoarthritis had an estimated 70% improvement after only 3 treatments of stem cell injections.
 This is incredible news as conventional treatment for osteoarthritis focuses only the management of pain and not reversing the condition itself.
 Furthermore, osteoarthritis patients often report significant pain levels – usually worsened over time.

 Are Stem Cells an Alternative to Dangerous Opioid Drugs?